AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-user.md

 ---
 description: A user of resources and types in the system.
-seo-description: A user of resources and types in the system.
-seo-title: User

 solution: Experience Manager
 title: User
-uuid: 37e939ae-dd1a-4550-aa93-b7b091ebc339

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---